Benjamin Disraeli: Literary

 In the 1840s Disraeli wrote a trilogy of novels with political themes.
 Coningsby attacks the evils of the Whig Reform Bill of 1832 and castigates the leaderless conservatives for not responding.
 Sybil; or, The Two Nations (1845) reveals Peel's betrayal over the Corn Laws.
 These themes are expanded in Tancred (1847).
 With Coningsby; or, The New Generation (1844), Disraeli, in Blake's view, "infused the novel genre with political sensibility, espousing the belief that England's future as a world power depended not on the complacent old guard, but on youthful, idealistic politicians."
 Sybil; or, The Two Nations was less idealistic than Coningsby; the "two nations" of its sub-title referred to the huge economic and social gap between the privileged few and the deprived working classes.
 The last was Tancred; or, The New Crusade (1847), promoting the Church of England's role in reviving Britain's flagging spirituality.
 Disraeli often wrote about religion, for he was a strong promoter of the Church of England.
 He was troubled by the growth of elaborate rituals in the late 19th century, such as the use of incense and vestments, and heard warnings to the effect that the ritualists were going to turn control of the Church of England over to the Pope.
 He consequently was a strong supporter of the Public Worship Regulation Act 1874 which allowed the archbishops to go to court to stop the ritualists.

-Disraeli's last completed novels were Lothair (1870) and Endymion (1880).
-Lothair was "Disraeli's ideological Pilgrim's Progress", It tells a story of political life with particular regard to the roles of the Anglican and Roman Catholic churches.
+Lothair was "Disraeli's ideological Pilgrim's Progress"; it tells a story of political life with particular regard to the roles of the Anglican and Roman Catholic churches.
 It reflected anti-Catholicism of the sort that was popular in Britain, and which fueled support for Italian unification ("Risorgimento").
 Endymion, despite having a Whig as hero, is a last exposition of the author's economic policies and political beliefs.
 Disraeli continued to the last to pillory his enemies in barely disguised caricatures: the character St Barbe in Endymion is widely seen as a parody of Thackeray, who had offended Disraeli more than thirty years earlier by lampooning him in Punch as "Codlingsby".
 Disraeli left an unfinished novel in which the priggish central character, Falconet, is unmistakably a caricature of Gladstone.